 While the northeastern states like New York and New England are less frequently hit by hurricanes compared to the southeastern states, they are not immune.
 Hurricanes can follow a northeastward track and impact these areas, as seen with historical storms like Hurricane Sandy in 2012 (CFNJ 2013).

-U.S. territories in the Caribbean, such as Puerto Rico and the U.S. Virgin Islands, are highly susceptible to hurricanes.
+Caribbean territories of the United States, such as Puerto Rico and the U.S. Virgin Islands, face a high risk of hurricanes.
 These areas often experience direct hits or significant impacts from passing storms during the hurricane season, like Hurricane Fiona, 2022 (Diaz 2022).

 While the Pacific Coast is generally less susceptible to hurricanes, it is not entirely immune.
 Occasionally, hurricanes or their remnants can impact the southwestern U.S., bringing heavy rainfall and the potential for flooding.
 For example, Hurricane Hilary, 2023 affected southern California and caused floods and rainfall there and tens of thousands of southern California customers lost power (Reinhart et al. 2024).